logica0419/coding-kubernetes/README.md

 > This project is **optimized for learning**, not for production.
 > It won't run real workloads—but it *will* show you how Kubernetes really works.
-> Don't let the rough edges stop you from diving in.

 ## Target Audience